singpurdue/singpurdue.github.io/_pages/talks.md

 ## Overview

-I have presented my research both **in person** and **virtually** at various national and international conferences, as well as local symposiums.
-Below is a summary of these presentations, which typically accompanied published papers or posters.
+I have presented my research **in-person** and **online** at various conferences and symposia, often alongside published papers or posters.
+Key appearances are summarized below.

 ---